The Mississippi State Department of Health on Wednesday reported 552 additional cases of COVID-19 and 24 additional deaths.

-The Mississippi State Department of Health on Monday reported 357 new cases of COVID-19 and …
+The Mississippi State Department of Health on Monday reported 192 additional cases of COVID-…

-The Mississippi State Department of Health (MSDH) on Saturday afternoon reported nearly 1,00…
+The Mississippi State Department of Health on Saturday reported 655 more cases of COVID-19 a…

 COVID-19 photo galleries